Chapter 1. User Access Configuration Guide for Role-based Access Control (RBAC)

 By creating different groups and adding or removing roles for that group, you control the permissions allowed for that group.
 When you add one or more users to a group, those users can perform all actions that are allowed for that group.

-Red Hat provides a Default access group for User Access.
+- Default access group.
 The Default access group contains all authenticated users in your organization.
 These users automatically inherit a selection of predefined roles.

 Red Hat provides a set of predefined roles.
 Depending on the application, the predefined roles for each supported application might have different permissions that are tailored to the application.

 The Default access group is provided by Red Hat on Red Hat Hybrid Cloud Console.
 It contains a set of roles that are predefined in Red Hat Hybrid Cloud Console.
-The Default access group also includes all authenticated users in your organization.
-One advantage of the Default access group is that it is automatically updated when new or modified Default access group roles become available from Red Hat Hybrid Cloud Console.
+The Default access group includes all authenticated users in your organization.
+One advantage of the Default access group is that it is automatically updated when Default access group roles are added in Red Hat Hybrid Cloud Console.

-As an org admin, you can add roles to and remove roles from the Default access group.
+As an Organization Administrator, you can add roles to and remove roles from the Default access group.
 Changes you make to the Default access group affect all authenticated users in your organization.

 When you manually modify the Default access group, its name changes to Custom default access, which indicates it was modified.
 Moreover, it is no longer automatically updated from Red Hat Hybrid Cloud Console.

 If you change and save the Default access group, its name changes to Custom default access.
 You cannot revert or undo the name change.
-From that point forward, an org admin is responsible for all updates and changes to the group.
+From that point forward, an Organization Administrator is responsible for all updates and changes to the group.
 The Custom default access group is no longer managed or updated by Red Hat Hybrid Cloud Console.

 The Default access group or Custom default access group cannot be deleted.
 You can create new access groups that use predefined roles, custom roles, or a combination of both.

-User Access uses the following categories to determine the level of user access that an org admin can grant to the supported Red Hat Hybrid Cloud Console services.
+User Access uses the following categories to determine the level of user access that an Organization Administrator can grant to the supported Red Hat Hybrid Cloud Console services.
 The access provided to any authorized user depends on the group that the user belongs to and the roles assigned to that group.

 - Group: A collection of users belonging to an account which provides the mapping of roles to users.
-An org admin can use groups to assign one or more roles to a group and to include one or more users in a group.
+An Organization Administrator can use groups to assign one or more roles to a group and to include one or more users in a group.
 You can create a group with no roles and no users.

 - Roles: A set of permissions that provide access to a given service, such as Insights.
 The permissions to perform certain operations are assigned to specific roles.
 Roles are assigned to groups.
 For example, you might have a read role and a write role for a service.
 Adding both roles to a group grants all members of that group read and write permissions to that service.